-Students will help develop the new Community Bicycle Lab at Hope Revival Children's Organization in Mara, Tanzania in collaboration with Spoke Folk Community Bicycle Project from Dunkirk, NY.
+Students will help develop a Community Bicycle Lab through Hope Revival Children's Organization (HRCO) in Mara, Tanzania in collaboration with Spoke Folk Community Bicycle Project in Dunkirk, NY.

 This project involves collaborating with Hope Revival Children's Organization, a core partner led by Stephen Marwa, to develop a bicycle lab that will offer a wide range of programs and services including business and skill development, employment opportunities, bicycle repair, technical education, and health awareness.
-The project will build on the recent donation of 16 bicycles to girls at HRCO with the goal of supporting their educational success through a reliable and independent source of transportation.
+The project will build on recent donations of more than 30 bicycles to girls at HRCO with the goal of supporting their educational success through a reliable and independent source of transportation.

 Bicycles have a long history with regard to fostering independence and self-sufficiency for underrepresented and vulnerable populations both within the US and abroad.
 Since 2007 Spoke Folk Community Bicycle Project has operated in Dunkirk, NY, built on the assumption that a volunteer staff could be recruited and trained to make a number of bicycle related programs and services available to area residents.
 Over the years, Spoke Folk has received a number of awards and recognition for its innovative community programs including "Meals on Two Wheels" and the "Every Kid Deserves a Bike Program."
 Together with support of the Northern Chautauqua Community Foundation and its partners, Spoke Folk continues to work toward building a healthier community, one bicycle at a time.
 Now, through the Creating a Community Bicycle Lab Project, it seeks to build on its foundation, enhancing opportunities for girls and youth in Mara Tanzania.